Esme-Sudria-Database/lab-postgresql/README.md

 Use pgadmin3
 --------------

-You can use pgadmin3 against this virtual machine.
+You can use pgadmin against this virtual machine.
 When you create a profile, set the host to 192.168.33.10:5432

 You can use either the account postgres:1234 or user:user as login:user.

 ![server7](https://cloud.githubusercontent.com/assets/159559/10293207/d3642ec2-6ba2-11e5-8c4f-8a39e3f1c7f3.png)

-postgres is the power user on postgresql database (never do that in production !).
+postgres is the power user on postgresql database.
+According to the principe of least privileges, I recommand not using it in production.

 Use command line and psql
 --------------------------